 Students already admitted to this program may complete this curriculum.
 No new students are being admitted.

 This program is designed for those who are interested in clinical practice at the master’s level.
-In Illinois (and in many other states), completion of this program qualifies graduates to apply for licensure as a professional counselor (LPC and, later, LCPC).
+In Illinois, completion of this program qualifies graduates to apply for licensure as a professional counselor (LPC and, later, LCPC).
 In addition, the program is recognized by the National Board of Certified Counselors.
 Its graduates qualify to apply for the National Certified Counselor (NCC) credential.
-This is a 48 semester-hour program that provides broad-based training in psychological assessment and intervention as well as in the theory and research that supports these practices.
+This is a 48-semester-hour program that provides broad-based training in psychological assessment and intervention as well as in the theory and research that supports these practices.
 This program also provides appropriate preparation for those wishing to apply to PsyD and PhD programs in clinical psychology.
 Those planning to apply to PhD programs should ensure that they secure research experience within the program while they pursue their MA degree.

-Roosevelt University’s home state, Illinois, and most other states, require a master’s degree that consists of a 48 semester hour curriculum, like the Clinical Professional Psychology MA program.
-Some states, however, require a 60 semester-hour degree, and states’ laws change over time.
-Students are urged you to check with the Board that oversees the LPC and LCPC licenses in the State in which they intend to work after completing the Clinical Professional Psychology MA degree.
-(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors at this address http://www.nbcc.org/directory/Default.aspx).
-Should a state require a 60 semester-hour degree, it is recommended that the student consult with the director of Clinical MA Programs about the appropriateness of adding the four course “Advanced Clinical Counseling Sequence,“ described below, to his/her curriculum.
+Previously, Roosevelt University’s home state, Illinois, and most other states, required a master’s degree consisting of a 48-semester-hour curriculum, like the Clinical Professional Psychology MA program.
+Currently, more states require a 60-semester-hour degree, and states’ laws change over time.
+Students are urged to check with the board that oversees the LPC and LCPC licenses in the state in which they intend to work after completing the Clinical Professional Psychology MA degree.
+(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors website.)

 The Department of Psychology appoints a Program Evaluation Group (PEG) to oversee the administration and development of the MA programs in clinical and clinical professional psychology.
 The PEG is led by the director of Clinical MA Programs and is additionally composed of the director of training (who oversees practicum placements) and several other faculty members appointed each academic year.
 In addition, each year a student in one of the clinical MA programs is invited to represent student interests on the PEG.
 The PEG is responsible for decisions on student admission and for recommendations on student dismissal.

-Regarding Practicum: All students must complete a practicum as their final project.
-The practicum consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
+Regarding practicum/internship: The terms "practicum" and "internship" are often used interchangeably in the field.
+All students must complete an internship as their final project.
+The internship consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
 Clinical professional psychology students may begin a practicum only after meeting the competency requirement and completing at least 12 required courses (36 semester hours).
-These must include all courses relevant to the practicum site; for example, a practicum in chemical dependency requires completed course work in that area.
+These must include all courses relevant to the internship site; for example, an internship in chemical dependency requires completed course work in that area.

-Students must contact the Director of Training for information on possible practicum sites and application information.
-Only clinical experiences obtained through, and approved by, the Director of Training will be counted as practicum experiences.
-Absolutely no practicum credit will be granted for work completed before obtaining the written approval of the director of training.
-Given the time demands of the practicum experience, it is never possible for a student to maintain full-time employment during the semesters in which practicum is completed.
+Students must contact the director of training for information on possible internship sites and application information.
+Only clinical experiences obtained through, and approved by, the director of training will be counted as internship experiences.
+Absolutely no internship credit will be granted for work completed before obtaining the written approval of the director of training.
+Given the time demands of the internship experience, it is never possible for a student to maintain full-time employment during the semesters in which internship is completed.